-Torture in [Bahrain] [other countries]
+Torture by Authorities in [Bahrain] [other countries]

 Human Trafficking in [Bahrain] [other countries]